-When the IComparer object returned by this property is passed to the equality comparison method of a collection object, such as Array.IStructuralEquatable.Equals(Object, IEqualityComparer) or Tuple<T1, T2, T3>.IStructuralEquatable.Equals(Object, IEqualityComparer), its IEqualityComparer.Equals method is called for each member of an array or for each component of a tuple.
+When the IComparer object returned by this property is passed to the equality comparison method of a collection object, such as Array.IStructuralEquatable.Equals(Object, IEqualityComparer) or Tuple(Of T1, T2, T3).IStructuralEquatable.Equals(Object, IEqualityComparer), its IEqualityComparer.Equals method is called for each member of an array or for each component of a tuple.
 This implementation of the Equals method behaves as follows when it compares each item of a collection object with the corresponding item of another collection object:

-If both items are null, it considers the two items to be equal.
+If both items are Nothing, it considers the two items to be equal.

 If one item is null but the other item is not, it considers the two items to be unequal.

 If the first item in the comparison can be cast to an IStructuralEquatable object (in other words, if it is a collection object that implements the IStructuralEquatable interface), it calls the IStructuralEquatable.Equals method.